htpa-tsa/picogym/readme.md

 Of course, we impore you to try your absolute hardest before looking at this documentation.
 Or, for challenges with varying solutions, you can check out how we did them!

 ### Contribute
-To add pages to this wiki, please generate a new [discussion](https://github.com/htpa-tsa/cyber/discussions) requesting collaborator permissions, or fork this repository with the edited pages in `.md` format within a folder titled your GitHub handle.
+To add pages to this wiki, please follow common practice; fork the repo and sending a pull request after changes.
 Anything would be massively appreciated! 💙

 ### Contact
 - htpa.tsa@gmail.com